Asparuhovo, Varna

 Asparuhovo is a district situated in the outskirts of Varna.
 The local beach is vast and tranquil together with the marina with fish restaurants and beach bars.
 It is not attended by many tourists and suits well people who want to enjoy the sea and the beach but are on a tight budget.
 There are water attractions on the beach like water wheels, windsurf, etc. Nearby, there are also restaurants that offer food and drink.

-Asparuhovo has a large range of supermarkets, restaurants, cafes and clothes shops and bakeries and is a very peaceful and relaxed place to spend time, with lush green trees and many local parks around with many local public transport links to Varna centre and beyond.
+Asparuhovo has a wide range of supermarkets, restaurants, cafes and bakeries and clothes shops.
+It also has many local parks with many local public transport links to central Varna.

 15 minutes away from Aparuhovo is Borovets Villa Zone and also Galata which are where most local and private properties are located.

 History

 Asparuhovo has existed on the map since 1903 when it was still a village with the name of Ses Sevmes (quiet place).
 The village was briefly renamed to Tihina in 1934 until 1936 when it received its current name.
 The name Asparuhovo is motivated by the fact that in 681 Asparuh of Bulgaria reached the city of Varna.

 In 1976 a canal connecting lake Varna and the Black Sea was dug between Asparuhovo and the rest of Varna.
 The Asparuhov Bridge was built at the same time above the canal so the district wouldn't be separated from the rest of the city.